moyass/System-Application-Monitor/README.md

 > sudo apt install linux-tools-generic

+###For Ubuntu users
+####Update your OSD to allow for -t to work here http://www.webupd8.org/2010/05/finally-easy-way-to-customize-notify.html

 ## Background

 Using the Linux operating system, this utility offers a simple to use system monitor, that provides system information for temperatures of various hardware components.
 In addition, the software also the ability to detect memory leaks from running processes.